fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 In openEMS, we rely on ParaView to visualize raw electromagnetic fields created during the simulation.
-For troubleshooting malfunctioning simulations or understanding the physical behavior of a structure, this is quite helpful as one can identify the problematic region directly by visualization.
+For troubleshooting malfunctioning simulations or understanding the physical behavior of a structure, this is especially helpful as one can identify the problematic region directly by visualization.

 We continue our total current density visualization example, introduced